Downtown Los Angeles: Building height limits: 1904–1957

 The first height limit ordinance in Los Angeles was enacted following the completion of the 13-story Continental Building, located at the southeast corner of Fourth and Spring streets.
 The purpose of the height limit was to limit the density of the city.
 There was great hostility to skyscrapers in many cities in these years, mainly due to the congestion they could bring to the streets, and height limit ordinances were a common way of dealing with the problem.
 In 1911, the city passed an updated height limit ordinance, establishing a specific limit of 150 ft.
 Exceptions were granted for decorative towers such as those later built on the Eastern Columbia Building and United Artists Theatre, as well as the now-demolished Richfield Tower.

-The 1911 ordinance was repealed in 1957.
-The first private building to exceed the old limit was the 18-story United California Bank Building, located at the southeast corner of Sixth and Spring streets.

 Flat Roof Ordinance

-The pattern of buildings in Los Angeles to feature these "flat roofs" was the result of a 1974 fire ordinance which required all tall buildings in the city to include rooftop helipads in response to the devastating 1974 Joelma Fire in Sao Paulo, Brazil, in which helicopters were used to effect rescues from the flat rooftop of the building.
+The pattern of buildings in Los Angeles to feature flat rooftops was the result of a 1974 fire ordinance which required all tall buildings in the city to include rooftop helipads in response to the devastating 1974 Joelma Fire in Sao Paulo, Brazil, in which helicopters were used to effect rescues from the flat rooftop of the building.
 The Wilshire Grand Center was the first building granted an exception by the Los Angeles City Fire Department in 2014.
 However, as the building was under construction, L.A.
 City Council removed the flat roof ordinance as of 2015.

 Government and infrastructure

-The Los Angeles County Department of Health Services operates the Central Health Center in Downtown Los Angeles.
+The Los Angeles County Department of Health Services operates the Central Health Center in downtown Los Angeles.

-The Southern California Liaison of the California Department of Education has its office in the Ronald Reagan State Building in Downtown Los Angeles.
+The Southern California Liaison of the California Department of Education has its office in the Ronald Reagan State Building in downtown Los Angeles.

-The Federal Reserve Bank of San Francisco, Los Angeles Branch is located in Downtown Los Angeles.
+The Federal Reserve Bank of San Francisco, Los Angeles Branch is located in downtown Los Angeles.

 Economy

 DTLA is a node in the tech economy that extends beyond Silicon Beach.
 A venture capital firm counted 78 tech-oriented firms in DTLA in 2015.
 This included mobile apps, hardware, digital media and clean-tech companies plus co-working spaces, start-up incubators, and other related businesses.

 The Arts District has become a popular spot for companies seeking out something different from typical modern offices.
 The central location is accessible from various parts of the Los Angeles Basin.
 The cultural life has also made the area attractive to young tech employees.
+Two Bit Circus is the only amusement park located in the area.

-Anschutz Entertainment Group has its corporate headquarters in Downtown Los Angeles.
-BYD Company, a Chinese technology firm, has its North American headquarters in Downtown Los Angeles.
+Anschutz Entertainment Group has its corporate headquarters in downtown Los Angeles.
+BYD Company, a Chinese technology firm, has its North American headquarters in downtown Los Angeles.

-The Last Bookstore is an independent bookstore that was called California’s largest new and used bookstore by Conde Nast Traveler in 2019.
+The Last Bookstore is an independent bookstore founded in 2005 by Josh Spencer, that was called California's largest new and used bookstore by Conde Nast Traveler in 2019.
 Cathay Bank has its headquarters in the Los Angeles Chinatown.